mosajjal/ircbackdoor/README.md

 First off, don't look at it as a backdoor, look at it as a software to manage your clients from an IRC channel.
 I know this looks bad but it can actually do some good ;)

 I used a "Echo" code for starting the work.
 Going for pure Python3 with socket rather than using existing IRC clients for Python.
-I figured this is much more clean and easy to use.
+I figured this is much cleaner and easier to use.

 # Working Right Now

 Sending Commands through the IRC channel and get back stdout and stderr in there.
-NOT WORKING: canceling commands such as ping etc.
+NOT WORKING: canceling commands such as ping etc. So be careful when issuing commands.

 # Future Plan

-First, this entire backdoor is going to be re-written with Asyncio
+First, this entire backdoor is going to be re-written with Asyncio (partially done)

 1) Sending multi-line commands and bash scripts